Evading the BBN bound with a soft stiff period: Results and Analysis

 Along the low-$\lambda$ edge of the parameter space shown, the gravitational wave spectrum is largest.
 This region of parameter space is most interesting to consider because it is more likely to be observable within the next decade.

-Examining the example point, it can be illustrated which constraints are saturated in different directions.
+Examining the example point considered above, it can be illustrated which constraints are saturated in different directions.
 In the direction of decreasing $\lambda$, the scalar field has too high an energy density at BBN.
-In the direction of decreasing initial radiation density, BBN is disturbed by the saturation of the gravitational wave constraint.
-Finally, in the direction of decreasing $\kappa$, the constraint on the scalar field energy density at BBN is also saturated.
+In the direction of decreasing reheating temperature, BBN is disturbed by the saturation of the gravitational wave constraint.
+Finally, in the direction of decreasing $\kappa$, the constraint on the scalar field energy density at BBN is also saturated\footnote{It should be noted that the non-trivial shape of the parameter space at the upper reheating temperature results from the range of reheating temperatures scanned over and is not due to the saturation of any constraint.}.

 The parameter space suggests that the values of $\kappa$ and $\lambda$ are $\mathcal{O}(10^{-2})$ and $\mathcal{O}(10^{2})$, which are fairly natural compared to the expectation of $\mathcal{O}(1)$.
-An enhanced SBGW spectrum can be achieved anywhere on the low-$\lambda$ edge of the parameter space we scanned over, see Fig.~\ref{fig:3dparamspace}, so no great tuning is needed in any of the parameters.
+An enhanced SGWB spectrum can be achieved anywhere on the low-$\lambda$ edge of the allowed parameter space in Fig.~\ref{fig:3dparamspace}, so no great tuning is needed in any single parameter.